GNOME

 Visit: gnome-look.org and download a theme you like.

 Extract the theme, then open the theme folder.
-Its contents should look like this :
+Its contents should look something like this :

 Icon themes change the look of system and app icons.